Blanche Barrow: Barrow Gang

-While visiting home Clyde invited Buck to vacation with the gang.
-Blanche resisted, then gave in as Buck was going whether she went along or not.
-Her husband hoped to convince his younger brother to turn himself in while they vacationed together.
-Buck had done so, served some time, and ended up receiving a full pardon wiping out his convictions only a few months earlier from the Texas governor.
-Blanche and Buck rented a hideout for the vacation in Joplin, MO using the pseudonym 'Callahan'.

 Blanche and Buck spent three weeks relaxing in the two garage apartments with the gang of Bonnie, Clyde, and Clyde's seventeen year old sidekick William Daniel "W.D."
 Jones.
 The apartment building exists today at 3347+1⁄2 Oak Ridge Drive in Joplin, Newton County, Missouri, though it actually fronts on 34th Street, and is registered on the National Register of Historic Places.
 While Blanche agreed to travel with Bonnie and Clyde, she was not overly fond of them.
 The group passed time playing cards, doing puzzles, and drinking newly legalized beer.
 Clyde Barrow parked his stolen car in the left side of the double garage beneath the two apartments while Blanche and Buck had to rent space at a nearby house for their car as a neighbor had the right-side spot already.
 Blanche and Bonnie would go to the movies or shop for knick-knacks at Kress' store, but, to her chagrin, she ended up doing much of the cooking and washing for the others.

 Bickering steadily increased during the four months Blanche and Buck spent with Bonnie and Clyde.
 Since Buck was accustomed to deference from his younger brother, he had difficulty accepting Clyde as the group's leader.
 It also stemmed from the enforced proximity and Blanche's resentment at being used as the gang's factotum.